-This year, we return to having you, the public, vote on which of these three finalists you’d like to see as the 2017 One Book winner.
+This year, we returned to having you, the public, vote on which of these three finalists you wanted to see as the 2017 One Book winner.

-A series of discussions of each of the three One Book – One Lincoln finalists will be held in July, while voting is still taking place.
+A series of discussions of each of the three One Book – One Lincoln finalists will be held in July and August.
 We encourage you to read any or all of these titles and watch the libraries’ website, Facebook, and the Lincoln Journal Star for further developments on One Book – One Lincoln – 2017.

 |Vote for Your Favorite – Four Different Ways again in 2017!|

 |For the first time since 2014, Lincoln area readers are once again invited to help pick this year’s One Book – One Lincoln winning title.